London, Part One: National Galleries

 As you climb the stairs to enter the Banqueting Hall, you are faced by a full length portrait of Charles.
 This portrait is located at the site of a former window, from which Charles exited the building to his execution scaffold.

-I have been reminded that the English Civil War Society (King's Army) march from St James Palace to the Banqueting House on the last Sunday in January, to commemorate Charles's execution.
-Next year's commemoration takes place on the 27th of January, the parade assembles at 11am outside St James Palace on the Mall.
+The English Civil War Society (King's Army) march from St James Palace to the Banqueting House on the last Sunday in January, to commemorate Charles's execution.
+The parade assembles at 11am outside St James Palace on the Mall.
 More details can be found here.
 My photos of the 2019 commemoration can be seen here.

 Lots more for the London Civil War tourist can be found here.